From Mystical Realizations to Management Promotion: A case report of how one professional developed a spiritual psilocybin practice

 Accustomed to high, exacting standards, she had come to the point where she reacted harshly to any misstep, whether it was hers or someone else’s.
 In short, she lacked empathy for human error.
 Her impulse for self-judgement, while understandable in the context of her work environment, was unhealthy and, by her own admission, led her to “break” herself.

 In the past, Tori had tried meditation, but it did not stick.

 How Psychedelics Made a Difference

 Tori says that three high-dose psilocybin experiences prior to microdosing triggered a drastic change in her outlook on life.

 Her once narrow and harsh perspective shifted to one of expansive appreciation:

 “I just have a much deeper gratitude for my own existence as well as for all creation,” she notes.
-Moreover, she found that her previous “illusion of separation eroded over time”, leading to a “much greater sense of interconnection with all living beings.”
+Moreover, she says “the illusion of separation has eroded for me over time and I have a much deeper sense of interconnection and inter-being with all living matter.”
 In the end, she says, this “has had wonderful consequences in every part of my life.”